 As Mark Twain, Stephen King and songwriter Peter Allen remind us, “Everything old is new again.”
-That’s certainly true for home phones, which are experiencing a comeback of sorts.
-This past April, Ooma held a National Telephone Day contest where more than 10,000 entrants tried to win their favorite retro phone.
+That’s certainly true for home phones, which are experiencing a comeback in line with scrunchies, flare jeans and tie-dye.
+In fact, when, Ooma held a National Telephone Day contest, more than 10,000 entrants tried to win their favorite retro phone.

 Do you still have a home phone?
-If not, here are nine reasons to plug one in and go back to curling that cord around your finger.
+If not, here are 12 reasons to plug one in and return to curling that cord around your finger.

 - Make it easy for first responders to find you.
-If you call 911 from a home phone, emergency medical service providers and fire fighters on an Enhanced 911 system will see your home address pop up on their display, which may not always be the case with mobile phones.
-E911 is useful if you’re unable to speak or if a child dials 911 to get help for a caregiver.
-If you have a VoIP home phone, make sure your phone service provider has your current home address.
+If you call 911 from a home phone, emergency medical service providers and fire fighters on an Enhanced 911 system will see your home address pop up on their display.
+This is not always the case with mobile phones.
+As long as you’ve provided your current address when setting up your VoIP system, the dispatcher will see it just like with landline calls.
+This is particularly useful if you’re unable to speak or if a child dials 911 to get help for a caregiver.
+Safety tip: Make sure to update your VoIP provider with your current address if you move.
 And remind your kids that 911 is only for life-threatening emergencies, not to turn in a sibling who stole the last cookie.

 - Give yourself and your mobile phones a rest.
 Being connected to electronic devices 24/7 can negatively affect your mental health and your quality of sleep.
-Take control and turn off your mobile phones at a set time every day, like between 9 p.m. and 8 a.m.
-And keep them out of your bedroom.
+According to the Sleep Foundation, you should try to discontinue using your mobile device several hours before bed and never have mobile devices in the bedroom.
+The blue light emitted from your cellphone disrupts your sleep cycle by decreasing the melatonin your body produces to help you fall asleep.
+Take control and turn off your mobile phones at a set time every day, like between 8 p.m. and 8 a.m.
 Inform family, friends and employers that they can always call your home phone if they have an emergency.
 Chances are they’ll think twice before waking the entire household.

 - Experience the joy of hanging up.
 While admittedly rude and against all phone etiquette rules, slamming the phone receiver into its cradle is much more satisfying than tapping a screen to end an annoying conversation.
 Anyone have the number of a good anger management therapist?

 - Find your mobile phone.
 Ever misplace your mobile phone?
-I’ve called my mobile number from my home phone many times.
+Forgot to set up Find My Phone software?
+If so, track down your mobile phone by calling it from your home phone.
 Tip: Turn off your mobile phone’s silent mode.
 It’s harder to find if it’s only vibrating.

 - Receive heart-warming (or heart-breaking) news.
 Sometimes friends and family urgently want to speak to someone in the family who will delight in their joy or offer words of comfort and advice.
+If it can’t be done in person, a cellphone is less than ideal.
 The caller doesn’t want to call a mobile number because they don’t know if you’re driving or in the middle of a grocery store.
 It’s far better to receive these calls in the privacy of your own home where you can:

 - Give the caller your undivided attention